-How Will the Post-Pandemic Workplace Look Like
+How Will the Post-Pandemic Workplace Look Like in 2021

 Companies are already preparing for the return to offices.
 While for many it is still unclear how and when to come back, one thing is certain: the post-pandemic workplace will hardly look like the one we left behind.